Twalord/PykeBot/README.md

 Furthermore, the bot can go on op.gg and add soloQ rankings to each team and player.

-This version of the bot only supports Toornament and rank lookups but does not require selenium
+This version of the bot only supports Toornament and rank lookups but does not require selenium and was designed to be hosted on https://www.heroku.com/.

 ## Installation